urosognjenovic/urosognjenovic/README.md

-Hey, I'm Uroš Ognjenović, a Solidity developer and Web3 enthusiast.
+Hey, I'm Uroš Ognjenović, a Smart Contract Engineer and Web3 enthusiast.

 At the moment I'm exploring Rust and Uniswap v4.